uptrace/bun-docs/docs/guide/drivers.md

 db := bun.NewDB(sqldb, pgdialect.New())
 ```

-It might be a good idea to disable prepared statements in `pgx` for performance reasons:
+You should also disable prepared statements in `pgx`, because Bun does not benefit from them (but
+works correctly):

 ```go
 config, err := pgx.ParseConfig("postgres://postgres:@localhost:5432/test?sslmode=disable")